Dito-gee/Quiz/README.md

 o	The score updates instantly after each answer, providing clear feedback on performance.

 #### •	Navigation Control:
-o	The ‘START QUIZ’ Button: Allows the user to move forward the quiz questions.
+o	The ‘START QUIZ’ Button: Allows the user to move forward to the quiz questions.

 o	The ‘RESTART’ Button:  It allows the user to restart the quiz during or after completion of the quiz, giving them a sense of control.